OsandaMalith/SkypeFreak/README.md

 SkypeFreak
 ==========

 A Forensic Framework for Skype.
 Just type ```$ python SkypeFreak.py``` in order to run the application.
+The program resides in the source directory.
 Default run of the program produces the following output:

 ```
 8""""8